sicaramacuya/MatchGame/README.md

 The odds of a Yes being correct is about 1 in 6.
 This makes No the most common answer.
 The game might be more interesting if the odds of a correct answer were 1 in 2.
 This might be an interesting experiment.

+With the current implementation there is not way to exit the game after starting.
+This is on the TODO list below.

 ## TODO

 This app is not finished it needs some work.
 Here is a list of areas that could be improved.